-How to Request Our proxy materials, including our 2019 Annual Report, are available to stockholders free of charge by requesting a copy Materials: online at www.proxyvote.com or by other methods set forth in this Proxy Statement.
+How to Request Our proxy materials, including our Annual Report on Form 10-K for the year ended December 31, 2020, are available to stockholders free of charge by requesting a copy Materials: online at www.proxyvote.com or by other methods set forth in this Proxy Statement.

-By Order of the Board of Directors, CVR Energy, Inc.
+By Order of the Board of Directors,

+CVR Energy, Inc.